havepowilltravel/havepowilltravel/_posts/2018-05-28-hosting-on-github.md

 The _config.yml file needs some changes from the defaults, if you created the site with `jekyll new.`

 Note that after setting the baseurl for GitHub, trying to serve your site locally for testing purposes will no longer work.
 Why?  the baseurl parmeter should be "".
 So do we keep bouncing back and forth in _config.yml?
-No, add the `--baseurl ""` to your local `jekyll serve` command.
+No, add the `--baseurl ""` to your local `jekyll serve` command:

+`bundle exec jekyll server --baseurl ""`

 More troubleshooting tips are at [Troubleshooting GitHub Pages builds.](https://help.github.com/articles/troubleshooting-github-pages-builds)